Man Up!: Production

 The series was poised to be one of the four breakout hits for the 2011-12 television season (along with CBS's 2 Broke Girls, A Gifted Man, and How to Be a Gentleman) according to advertisers who had seen the pilot.
-Of the four shows, only 2 Broke Girls was renewed for a second season.
+Of the four shows, only 2 Broke Girls, which specifically had no male leads unlike the other three shows, was renewed for a second season.

 Episodes

 Critical reception

 The series received mixed to average reviews from viewers and mixed to negative reviews from critics.